Have you always had a love for science?

 What one big question about the brain would you like to know the answer to?

-I would like to know how and where exactly are memories stored in the brain, and how they help us create a sense of self.
+I would like to know exactly where and how are memories stored in the brain, and how they help us create a sense of self.
 While we know that memories are stored in the connections between neurons, there’s still a lot to be discovered.
 Also, whenever we think of a memory we change it: we update it, strengthen it or weaken it.
 Whichever way, it changes!
 It would be great to see how we can use these processes to help people heal from trauma.